Frozen Pipes, Electric Woes Remain as Cold Snap Eases Grip

 Scolforo reported from Harrisburg, Pennsylvania.

-Associated Press journalists Gillian Flaccus in Portland; Ellen Knickmeyer in Oklahoma City; Jim Mustian in New York, Terry Wallace in Dallas; Jonathan Cooper in Phoenix; and Kimberlee Kruesi in Boise, Idaho; contributed.
+Associated Press journalists Gillian Flaccus in Portland, Oregon; Ellen Knickmeyer in Oklahoma City; Jim Mustian in New York; Terry Wallace in Dallas; Jonathan J. Cooper in Phoenix; and Kimberlee Kruesi in Boise, Idaho contributed.